-For $\lambda_P$, \Fref{fig:SizeEvolutionofDists} shows that the cluster distribution extends up to the system size regardless of grid size ($N$).
+For $\lP$, \SupNoteFigref{fig:SizeEvolutionofDists} shows that the cluster distribution extends up to the system size regardless of grid size ($N$).
 The exponential cutoff appears only due to the system's finite size, with the cutoff point shifting to larger values as $N$ increases.
-This analysis was not performed for $\lambda_A$ since criticality at $\lambda_A$ is not constrained by grid size and its distribution does not extend to the system size.
-Consistent power-law behavior for $\lambda_P$ is observed, as indicated by the overlapping on black dashed fit, confirming the presence of percolation behavior.
+This analysis was not performed for $\lA$ since criticality at $\lA$ is not constrained by grid size and its distribution does not extend to the system size.
+Consistent power-law behavior for $\lP$ is observed, as indicated by the overlapping on black dashed fit, confirming the presence of percolation behavior.
 In the power-law relation presented in Eq.~\ref{lambda_1_fit_results}, we use a grid size of \( N = 5000 \).
-For the plots with multiple $\lambda$ points, we display samples with a grid size of \( N = 1000 \) due to computational limitations.

-\section{Kolmogorov-Smirnov method}
+\section{Kolmogorov-Smirnov Method}

 One important fact about empirical power-law data is that the scaling is rarely valid for the full range of the data.
-More often, the power law applies only for values greater than some minimum $\cS_\mrm{min}$, i.e., only the \textit{tail} follows a power law.
-Kolmogorov-Smirnov (KS) method~\cite{Clauset2009, alstott_powerlaw_2014, barabasi2013network} is proposed to determine the $\tau$ and $\cS_\mrm{min}$, test the \textit{goodness-of-fit}, and compare between alternative fat-tailed models via \textit{Log-likelihood ratio test} in a principled manner.
+More often, the power law applies only for values greater than some minimum $\cS_\mrm{min}$, i.e., only the tail follows a power law.
+Kolmogorov-Smirnov (KS) method~\cite{Clauset2009, alstott_powerlaw_2014, barabasi2013network} is proposed to determine the $\tau$ and $\cS_\mrm{min}$, test the goodness-of-fit, and compare between alternative fat-tailed models via Log-likelihood ratio test in a principled manner.

 The optimal $\cS_\mrm{min}$ minimizes the relative KS statistic between the empirical data and the fitted model while the optimal $\tau$ maximizes the likelihood of the data given the model.
-However, fitting the data and obtaining ($\tau$, $\cS_\mrm{min}$) alone does not tell us how well the power-law model fits the data; thus, we need a \textit{goodness-of-fit test} that returns a $p$-value quantifying the plausibility of the power law hypothesis ($p_\textit{gf}$).
-The closer $p_\textit{gf}$ is to 1, the more likely it is that the difference between the empirical data and the model can be attributed to statistical fluctuations alone.
-If $p_\textit{gf}$ is very small, the model is not a plausible fit to the data. \citet[Chap.
-4]{barabasi2013network} suggests the model is accepted if $p_\textit{gf} > 0.01$, while \citet{Clauset2009} proposes a harsher threshold of $p_\textit{gf} > 0.1$.
+However, fitting the data and obtaining ($\tau$, $\cS_\mrm{min}$) alone does not tell us how well the power-law model fits the data; thus, we need a goodness-of-fit test that returns a $p$-value quantifying the plausibility of the power law hypothesis ($p_\mathrm{gf}$).
+The closer $p_\mathrm{gf}$ is to 1, the more likely it is that the difference between the empirical data and the model can be attributed to statistical fluctuations alone.
+If $p_\mathrm{gf}$ is very small, the model is not a plausible fit to the data. \citet[Chap.
+4]{barabasi2013network} suggests the model is accepted if $p_\mathrm{gf} > 0.01$, while \citet{Clauset2009} proposes a harsher threshold of $p_\mathrm{gf} > 0.1$.
 We adopt the latter.